-Implementing Double Submit Cookie Pattern in Node.js
+Implementing the Double Submit Cookie Pattern in Node.js

 // src/security/csrf-token.js